brooklynrail/brooklynrail-platform/content/events/2020/12/abstract-art-a-global-history-with-pepe-karmel.md

     related_links:
       - url: https://www.thamesandhudsonusa.com/books/abstract-art-a-global-history-hardcover
         text: "Abstract Art: A Global History"
+  - person: alexander-nagel
+    event_bio: "Alexander Nagel is Professor at the Institute of Fine Arts, NYU.
+His interest in art and religious reform produced Michelangelo and the Reform of Art (2000, winner of the Renaissance Society of America’s Gordan book prize), and The Controversy of Renaissance Art (2011, winner of the College Art Association’s Morey book prize).
+His interest in the multiple temporalities of art led to the publication of Anachronic Renaissance (co-authored with Christopher Wood, 2010) and Medieval Modern: Art out of Time (2012).
+His current work addresses questions of orientation and configurations of place in Renaissance art and culture.
+In 2016, he received an NEH Fellowship for a collaborative project (with Elizabeth Horodowich, NMSU) entitled Amerasia: A Renaissance Discovery."
+  - person: amanda-gluibizzi
+    event_bio: Amanda Gluibizzi is an ArtSeen editor at The Brooklyn Rail.
+An art historian, she is the co-director of The New Foundation for Art History and the author of Art and Design in 1960s New York (forthcoming).
 poets: []
 date: 2021-01-05 13:00:00 -0500
 end_date: 2021-01-05 14:30:00 -0500